Why Am I Not Losing Weight?

 “Because our body weight is regulated by multiple systems, starving ourselves activates the body’s protective mechanisms to defend our body’s weight,” says Ethan Lazarus, M.D., a board member of the Obesity Medicine Association.

 “One of these mechanisms is dropping the metabolism as low as possible.
-In general, we recommend, unless under medical supervision, not keeping your calories below 1,200 calories per day.”
+In general, we recommend, unless under medical supervision, not keeping your calories below 1,200 calories per day,” he adds.

 3. You’re Not Eating Carbohydrates (or Protein or Fat)